almazkun/effective_python/chapter_7_Cuncurrency_and_Parallelism_item_52-64/README.md

 THis approach is working great for running in one thread on one machine.
 But is the requirements were to change to make possible I/O in `game_logic` to make it online game, where the transition of state is dependant in grid state and the communication with the other players over the internet.

-The simpliest approach would be to add blocking I/O directly to the `game_logic`:
+The simplest approach would be to add blocking I/O directly to the `game_logic`:
 ```python
 def game_logic(state, neighbors):
     ...